 - At 17 years of age, he went to Philadelphia and started working for a printer in that city.

-- He soon married Deborah Read and they both began working successfully not only at Franklin’s printing shop, but also at a bookstore they opened.
+- He soon married Deborah Read and they both began working successfully not only at Franklin’s printing shop but also at a bookstore they opened.
 Franklin became wealthy.

 - He gained recognition for his writing skills on a larger scale when he started publishing his book series The Poor Richard’s Almanack.

-- He was also interested in science, and this passion led him to invent various things like bifocal lenses and the Franklin’s stove.
+- He was also interested in science, and this passion led him to invent various things like bifocal lenses and Franklin’s stove.

 - He also began conducting experiments regarding electricity, a subject about which not much was known.
-His discoveries helped him come up with the idea of the lightning rod, which helped save many building from getting destroyed after being struck by lightning.
+His discoveries helped him come up with the idea of the lightning rod, which helped save many buildings from getting destroyed after being struck by lightning.